liijunwei/practice/ruby/working-with-unix-processes/19.spawning_terminal_processes/note01.md

 ## IO.popen

-    + whenever usees this to write crontab
++ [gem: whenever](https://github.com/javan/whenever) usees this to write crontab

 ```ruby
 # This example will return a file descriptor (IO object).
 Reading from it
 # will return what was printed to STDOUT from the shell command.
 IO.popen('ls')
 ```

-+ The most common usage for IO.popen is an implementation of Unix pipes in pure Ruby.
++ The most common usage for `IO.popen` is an implementation of Unix pipes in pure Ruby.

+`IO.popen`最常见的用法就是 使用ruby实现unix的管道

 + That's where the 'p' comes from in popen.